cccccccccccccccccnrd/basilstream/README.md

 # basilStream
-Simple js script to track growth of basil and transfer surface area data on to the @iotaledger
+Script with a simple interface to track growth of basil and transfer surface area data on to the @iotaledger